AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 Hit-and-runs are a major reason why purchasing full-coverage car insurance and uninsured motorist coverage is essential.
 If you lack these coverages and only have the minimum coverage your state requires, you may have to pay for the costs out of pocket if you’re involved in a crash.
-To see more of our car insurance research, read about state driving statistics, the statistics on uninsured motorists, or the state of potholes in the U.S.
+Check out more of our car insurance research on teen drivers, car crashes and uninsured motorists.

 Methodology

-To perform this research, we combined third-party data from the AAA Foundation for Traffic Safety, the Insurance Research Council, the U.S. Census Bureau, the Federal Bureau of Investigation, the U.S. Department of Transportation’s Federal Highway Administration, and the National Highway Traffic Safety Administration.
+To perform this research, we combined third-party data from the AAA Foundation for Traffic Safety, the Insurance Research Council, the U.S. Census Bureau, the U.S. Department of Transportation’s Federal Highway Administration, and the National Highway Traffic Safety Administration.

 Aliza Vigderman